What are Ketones?

 4. Do ketones give Schiff’s test?

-Ans: Schiff’s reagent A reagent used for aldehyde and ketone testing; it consists of a sulfur dioxide decolorized fuchsin dye solution.
-Aliphatic aldehydes quickly recover the color, whereas the reagent is not affected by aromatic ketones.
+Ans: Schiff’s reagent A reagent used for aldehyde and ketone testing; it consists of a sulphur dioxide decolorized fuchsin dye solution.
+Aliphatic aldehydes quickly recover the colour, whereas the reagent is not affected by aromatic ketones.

 5. What is Schiff’s reagent formula?

 Ans: Schiff reagent is used to detect aldehyde and ketonic group existence.
-It consists of sulfurous acid decolored fuchsin dye.
-The sudden presence of a red/pink color identifies an aliphatic aldehyde.
-It takes time for aliphatic ketones and aromatic aldehydes to bloom in a slowly pink color.
+It consists of sulphurous acid decolorized fuchsin dye.
+The sudden presence of a red/pink colour identifies an aliphatic aldehyde.
+It takes time for aliphatic ketones and aromatic aldehydes to bloom in a slowly pink colour.

 For detailed discussions on different methods of preparations, please visit BYJU’S – The Learning App.